AdobeXD/plugin-samples/reference/scenegraph.md

 // Select both shapes, then run the Group command selection.items = [shape1, shape2];
 commands.group();
-var group = selection.items[0];  // the new Group node is what's selected afterward
+var group = selection.items[0];  // selection has been set to the new Group node afterward
 ```

 * [Group](#Group)